bbqsrc/bandar/README.md

 # bandar

-Create development overlays for the ports tree
+Create development overlays for the ports tree.

+Bandar creates a temporary unionfs overlay with your development tree on top and the upstream ports tree on the bottom, allowing you to quickly and easily test, development and deploy new ports.
+Bandar takes advantage of the fuse-based unionfs copy-on-write feature unavailable in the kernel variant, and provides extra security and stability by running in userspace.

+The word ["bandar"](https://en.wikipedia.org/wiki/Bandar_(port)) is Persian for a port or haven, etymologically meaning an enclosed area.

 ## Usage